Wealth management

 3. Consider a qualified charitable distribution (QCD).

-If you’re currently taking required minimum distributions (RMDs) from a pretax IRA, another strategy that can reduce taxes is giving via a QCD, which is a donation made directly from your IRA to your chosen charity.
+A qualified charitable distribution, or QCD, is a direct transfer of funds from your IRA to a qualified charity.
+If you’re currently taking required minimum distributions (RMDs) from a pretax IRA, another strategy that can reduce taxes is giving via a QCD to your chosen charity.
 While QCDs don’t qualify for charitable deductions, they have other tax advantages just as valuable (or more so for taxpayers who don’t itemize).
 QCDs count toward satisfying annual RMD requirements and aren’t considered taxable income, unlike regular withdrawals from pretax IRAs.
 This is why it can make tax sense for retirees to make their charitable gifts via QCDs.
 Another plus: Retirees don’t need to itemize to get the benefit.

 Article continues below.